Glastonbury: Governance and public services

 The town council is made up of 16 members, and is based at Glastonbury Town Hall, Magdalene Street.
 The town hall was built in 1814 and has a two-storey late Georgian ashlar front.
 It is a Grade II* listed building.

-Glastonbury is in the local government district of Mendip, which is part of the county of Somerset.
-It was previously administered by Glastonbury Municipal Borough.
-The Mendip district council is responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, the library, road maintenance, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, Glastonbury comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of Mendip, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Glastonbury Municipal Borough.

 The town's retained fire station is operated by Devon and Somerset Fire and Rescue Service.
 Police and ambulance services are provided by Avon and Somerset Constabulary and the South Western Ambulance Service.
 There are two doctors' surgeries in Glastonbury, and a National Health Service community hospital operated by Somerset Primary Care Trust which opened in 2005.

 There are 4 electoral wards within Glastonbury having in total the same population as is mentioned above.

-Glastonbury falls within the Wells constituency, represented in the House of Commons of the Parliament of the United Kingdom.
+Glastonbury falls within the 2024-created Glastonbury and Somerton constituency, represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
-The Member of Parliament is Conservative, James Heappey, who replaced Tessa Munt of the Liberal Democrats in the 2015 general election.
+The Member of Parliament is Liberal Democrat, Sarah Dyke.

 Glastonbury is twinned with the Greek island of Patmos, and Lalibela, Ethiopia.